Killercodes/py/docs/Learn Python 3.md

 raise IOError("file error") #this is the recommended syntax in Python 3
 ```
 ## Arguments in Exceptions
-In Python 3, arguments to exception should be declared with 'as' keyword.
+In **Python 3**, arguments to exception should be declared with 'as' keyword.
 ``` python
 except Myerror, err: # In Python2
 except Myerror as err: #In Python 3
 ```
 ## next() Function and .next() Method
-In Python 2, next() as a method of generator object, is allowed.
-In Python 2, the next() function, to iterate over generator object, is also accepted.
+In **Python 2**, next() as a method of generator object, is allowed.
+In **Python 2**, the next() function, to iterate over generator object, is also accepted.
 In Python 3, however, next(0 as a generator method is discontinued and raises AttributeError.

 ``` python
 gen = (letter for letter in 'Hello World') # creates generator object